-Tip: Use the timer feature on your cell phone, voice activated pictures, or DSLR camera with remote or timer to capture more natural looking photos of you with your art.
+Staging Tip: Use the timer feature on your smartphone, voice-activated pictures, or DSLR camera with remote or timer to capture more natural-looking photos of you with your art.
 This is personally what I do for all of my photos of myself (including the ones pictured above).

-You can use any smartphone or camera to take photos for social media as long as your lighting is good and the resolution is decent.
+I’ve gotten asked a lot if you can use any smartphone to take photos for social media, and yes you can as long as your lighting is good and the resolution is decent.

 Here are a few of the products I use for staging photos: (*These are Amazon affiliate links to products that I currently use and love.
 If you make a purchase, I earn a commission.)